Hs32-Idir/MpegStreaming/README.md

 readme :

-   - Web music streaming , connect to whole host ex : (elio) download and save into a local files a fany musics.
+   - Web music streaming , connect to the target host ex : (elio.org)
+     download and save into a local file a fany music.
      Type : psychdelic.
    - Supported OS : Windows / Linux under WinPE